-- (a) The time by his watch. - (b) The side of the field which each Linesman will take in each half of the match. - (c) Their duties prior to the commencement of the game, such as the examination of the appurtenances of the game. - (d) Which shall be the senior Linesman in case of need. - (e) The position to be taken for corner-kicks. - (f) The sign that he has noticed his Linesman, but has overruled the indication therefrom. - (g) Which action in the throw-in shall be the province of the Linesman, and which that of the Referee, e.g., many Referees ask their Linesmen to watch for foot-faults whilst they look for the hand faults. - (h) The general procedure which he proposes to adopt as match official, viz., diagonal system of control, or which other method he prefers.
+- (a) The time by his watch. - (b) The side of the field which each Linesman will take in each half of the match. - (c) Their duties prior to the commencement of the game, such as the examination of the appurtenances of the game. - (d) Which shall be the senior Linesman in case of need. - (e) The position to be taken for corner-kicks. - (f) The sign that he has noticed his Linesman, but has overruled the indication therefrom. - (g) Which action in the throw-in shall be the province of the Linesman, and which that of the Referee, e.g., many Referees ask their Linesmen to watch for foot-faults whilst they look for the hand-faults.